-Fonts Point is a 8 mile out and back trail located near Borrego Springs, CA that offers scenic views and is good for all skill levels.
+Fonts Point is a 8 mile out and back trail located near Borrego Springs, California that offers scenic views and is good for all skill levels.
 The trail is primarily used for off road driving and is accessible from November until March.

 off road driving

 If there were 10 stars available that rating would still fall short.
 As a native San Diegan I have no clue how this place has stayed off my radar but wow, amazing.
 Make sure you get your directions down before hand.
 F'n Siri wanted to lead me through Ocatillo and park 2.3 miles away at the base of this.
 After that two hour detour it was only a 10 minute drive outside of Borrego Springs and 4 miles up a sandy wash to the point.
 The sand was thick at times but my AWD CX-5 had no problems.
 I left my 2WD Tacoma at home thinking I may need the extra traction only to get out there and to the top where I parked next to a Prius.

 Make sure you look up the history of this area prior as it will only further your appreciation for this natural wonder.

 Always amazing, especially this time of year.
 With the recent rains, there's far less dust.
 1/7/2017 an amazing day to be out there, with weather in the low 60's and no wind and beautiful skies.
 Even when it gets busy out there it never feels crowded.

 I'd say this is more of a good drive with an amazing view opposed to a hike or backpacking route. it's a pretty popular spot for photography day and night.
 The trail there is mostly sand/soft sand.
 I've seen 2wd vehicles make it but I always recommend a 4wd when traveling the trails.
 It is a pretty obvious trail and hard to stray from, (there's even signs saying not to go off the trail) so that shouldn't be an issue.
 As usual, bring water and watch keep your kids and pets close as there's a pretty nice drop off at fonts point.